The Clone Wars, Season 2, Episode 14: Duchess of Mandalore

 This entry is part of a series.
 To start at the beginning, go here.

-If you thought our Mandalore Adventure was done now that everybody’s safely back in the capital, you were wrong!
+If you thought our Mandalore Adventure was done now that everybody’s safely back in the capitol, you were wrong!
 It’s time for everyone’s very favorite thing about Star Wars that no one ever complains about: politicians talking about stuff!
 No time for Voiceover Recap Guy, let’s just dive right in.

 Recurring Theme: Some Badass Lady Yells At People In The Senate